joshuacox/python-dev/README.md

-python-2.7
+python-dev
 ==========

-Base Python 2.7 container for development
+Base Python Development container, geared towards packaging and testing local python packages with Wheel, setup_tools, and bump_version.

 To use an already built container: